Violence breaks out at new Serbia protests | DW | 08.07.2020

 Police fired tear gas at protesters in Belgrade as thousands rallied in front of parliament, a day after protesters briefly breached the building.
 In Serbia's second city, Novi Sad, fire was reported at the city hall.

-Serbian security forces deployed armored transporters, mounted police, and dogs as anti-government protesters gathered in downtown Belgrade on Wednesday evening.
-Police used tear gas with scuffles breaking out in Belgrade and Serbia's second city of Novi Sad.
-Images from the city showed fire in Novi Sad city hall.
-In Nis, the country's third-largest city, protesters threw rocks at the ruling party headquarters,

 Protesters also pelted the security forces with rocks, flares and empty bottles in Belgrade.
+Some of them threw gas canisters back at the police.
 As the crowd grew in size, riot police pushed the protesters away from the parliament building where the Wednesday rally started.
 Large groups of riots police, including special anti-terror squads, were noticeable in the city.
 Some protesters carried crosses and other religious symbols and urged both the police and other protesters to refrain from violence, according to images from the scene broadcast by the regional N1 broadcaster.

 A video posted by the regional investigative network BIRN showed Belgrade demonstrators lighting flares before being pushed away by the police.